tetratelabs/istio-0to60/docs/install.md

 ## Install Istio

-1. Istio can be installed directly with the cli:
+1. Istio can be installed directly with the CLI:

     ```shell
     istioctl install